Huong Nguyen ‘14 chose to enroll at Washington & Jefferson College because it seemed like a place where she could make a difference.

 She found her calling.
-Since then, Nguyen has made the most of all her opportunities at W&J and is looking to make higher education her career.
+Nguyen made the most of her opportunities at W&J and is now looking to make higher education her career.

 “My long term goal is to become a dean of students, working towards increasing accessibility and retention of underrepresented domestic and international students,” Nguyen said.
 “Moreover, I hope to continue to travel!
 I want to travel to all seven continents and at least 100 countries during my lifetime.
 My career aspirations and my passions for women’s rights and travel go hand in hand.
 I hope to integrate all of my interests into my career.”

-Last summer, Nguyen had the opportunity to intern at the Ohio State University as part of the Mentorship Initiative for Student Life program.
+She also interned at Ohio State University as part of the Mentorship Initiative for Student Life program.
 Immersed in the holistic experience of student affairs, she was introduced to the cohort model, living and learning with nine other undergraduate students who are interested in pursuing a career in student affairs in higher education.